 Carbon dioxide is acidic in nature.
 The solution of carbon dioxide in water turns blue litmus paper red.

 Generally, metals form respective hydroxides when they react with water.
-Some metals react vigorously with water like in case of sodium.
+Some metals react vigorously with water like in the case of sodium.
 It is stored in kerosene.
-While, some metals reacts very slowly with water like in case of iron.
+While some metals reacts very slowly with water like in the case of iron.

 Sodium metal vigorously reacts with water and forms sodium hydroxide along with lot of heat.